What is permanent make-up?

 You may experience some discomfort, but with the topical creams, most clients feel it is more irritating than anything.
 But everybody has a different threshold for pain.
-Taking 2-25 mg. of Benadryl for allergy (in the pink box) an hour before your appointment, helps for the comfort and swelling.
+Taking 2 or 3 -25 mg. of Benadryl for allergy (in the pink box) an hour or two before your appointment, helps for the comfort and swelling.
 But keeping in mind any discomfort is worth the end results.
 A prescription from your doctor for discomfort or anxiety is your choice if you think you might need it.
 But, please have a driver to drop you off and pick you up, or they may stay until you are completed.
 An extra set of ears is welcome for the post care instructions.

 Do I have to go to the dentist for a nerve block for lips if I am having lip liner or full lip color?

 The dental block is a must!
 It allows me to go deep enough into the lip so that the color will be retained and you receive the best results.
 I will arrange the dental block.
 But if you prefer to use your own dentist, as long as they’re close enough, you’re welcome to.
 The dentists I use, along with their staff know exactly how to prepare you for your procedure.
 There is a separate charge for this.

 Is there anything I should prepare for before my lip procedure?